Takayuki Hamana

-Takayuki Hamana (浜名 孝行, Hamana Takayuki) is a Japanese animator and director known for directing The Prince of Tennis.
+Takayuki Hamana (浜名 孝行, Hamana Takayuki) is a Japanese anime director and animator known for directing The Prince of Tennis.

 Career

 Upon graduating high school, Takayuki Hamana joined Ajia-do as an in-between animator for four years.
 Hamana left Ajia-do and joined I.G Tatsunoko, where he became a key animator for various project such as Blue Seed (1994) and Jin-Roh (2000).
 His experience in storyboarding and directing an episode of Crayon Shin-chan became the "starting point" for his path to become a director.
 He made his series directing debut in 2001 with The Prince of Tennis and his film directing debut with The Prince of Tennis: Futari no Samurai (2005).